Community ServicesWaste & Recycling Services

 Do not bag your recyclables or put plastic bags in your blue box.

-Other items that are not recyclable include plastic clamshells, items soiled with food or other waste, small food crates, hoses and wires and bulky items like old toys, small appliances or propane canisters.
+Other items that are not recyclable include items soiled with food or other waste, small food crates, hoses and wires and bulky items like old toys, small appliances or propane canisters.

 Household garbage is collected every Friday and is limited to 2 bags per household.